 “My whole career has been focused around the unique business opportunities within the State and the southeast.
-There is a copious need and desire for continuous improvement emphasis here in South Carolina.
-I am very excited with the opportunities in the Upstate of SC and the surrounding Atlanta – Charlotte corridor.”
+There are a copious need and desire for continuous improvement emphasis here in South Carolina.
+I am very excited about the opportunities in the Upstate of SC and the surrounding Atlanta – Charlotte corridor.”

 “With manufacturing having a significant impact on the South Carolina economy, workforce development is a major focus and often revolves around developing specific technical skills.
 What is equally important and a little quieter on that workforce development piece is developing the next generation of leaders and growing those leaders within an organization now.
 This is extremely important for business continuity for the organization in the future.”

 “My niche is in manufacturing because that’s the experience I bring to the table.
 People are people regardless of industry.
 While manufacturing is really my bread and butter, I work with a wide range of organizations that face these same issues.
 The bottom line is we help organizations get results by getting the right people onboard, engaging and developing them, and planning for inevitable transition.”

 Palmetto Leadership Center is headquartered out of Anderson, South Carolina and provides leadership consulting services including talent, teams and strategy solutions for business owners and executives specializing in process improvements and executive leadership development.

 Baker shared, “The services I provide through the Palmetto Leadership Center are based on the experiences I have had in human resources and the manufacturing industry specifically.
 What I bring to the table is real-world experience, boots on the ground perspective, from the fast-paced, rough and tumble world of manufacturing.
 I offer executive coaching and business coaching for executive leaders to the front-line salaried leaders.
 What I’ve seen in my career, the front-line is the meat layer of the sandwich.
 They are accountable to both the hourly associates and the executive leadership of the organization.”